technohippy/red-grape/README.md

 ## Description:

-redGrape is an in-memory graph database written in ruby.
+RedGrape is an in-memory graph database written in ruby.
 I made this application in order to learn how a graph database works so that please do not use this for any serious purpose.

 ## Features/Problems: